gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 One of the simplest specifications is to make f *piecewise linear*.
 That is, we introduce points where the slope of f can change.
 These points are called *knots*.
 Piecewise linear relationships constructed in this way are a special case of *regression splines*.
+#### Forecasting with a nonlinear trend
+The simplest way of fitting a nonlinear trend is using quadratic or higher order trends.
+However, it is not recommended that quadratic or higher order trends be used in forecasting.
+When they are extrapolated, the resulting forecasts are often unrealistic.

+A better approach is to use piecewise specification introduced above and fit a piecewise linear trend which bends at some point in time.
+We can think of this as a nonlinear trend constructed of linear pieces.